Mullett-Smith Press Welcomes you...

 is an on-going publication on-line which tells about the many buildings designed by A. B. Mullett with emphasis on how the building is being used today, how it is being kept up, if at all, and news of interest to Historic Preservationists who may wish to take some action to prevent the loss of the buildings.

 There are links to other sites with buildings by A. B. Mullett.
 These pages do not have return links so use back button on browser to return or bookmark this page.

 - San Francisco Mint (National Historic Preservationists and lovers of National Treasurers please keep an eye on this building to ensure its restoration and maintenance and open it to the public in some form.
 The city of San Francisco is now collecting proposals for the future use of the building: the date for submissions has been extended to October 18, 2002.
-The Mint will hold a Gala...Thursday May 4 - FIRST ANNUAL GOLD TIE GALA AT THE GRANITE LADY!
+The Mint will held a Gala...Thursday May 4, 2003 - FIRST ANNUAL GOLD TIE GALA AT THE GRANITE LADY!

 - Custom House and Post Office in St. Louis Missouri saved from destruction in the 1960s See the Old Custom House and Post Office web site.

 - Carson City Mint Carson City Mint and more historical information..

 - U. S. Treasury Building, Washington DC (Funds were raised to restore the north wing following a serious fire 1997.
 Congress approved funds for exterior and interior cleaning and repairs for the rest of the building.
 East Wing exterior was cleaned and interior work saw restoration.)